-7. Ductile Iron Pipe
+- 7. Ductile Iron Pipe - a.

-- a.
 Lay and join pipe in strict accordance with the manufacturer's recommendations. - b.
 After the first length of restrained joint pipe is installed in the trench, secure pipe in place with approved backfill material tamped under and along sides to prevent movement.
 Keep ends clear of backfill.
 After each subsequent section is joined, place backfill to the spring line to prevent movement. - c.
-Lubricant for the pipe gaskets shall be furnished by the pipe manufacturer, and no substitutes will be permitted under any circumstances.

-8. Mechanical Joint Fittings

-- a.
-Install the particular fittings furnished in accordance with the manufacturer's recommendations. - b.
+Lubricant for the pipe gaskets shall be furnished by the pipe manufacturer, and no substitutes will be permitted under any circumstances. - 8.
+Mechanical Joint Fittings - a.
+Install the fittings furnished in accordance with the manufacturer's recommendations. - b.
 Clean the ends of the fittings to remove all dirt, mud, and foreign matter by washing with water and scrubbing with a wire brush. - c.
 Slip the gland and gasket on the plain end of the pipe.
 If necessary, lubricate the end of the pipe to facilitate sliding the gasket in place.
 Then guide the fitting onto the spigot of the pipe previously laid. - d.
-When multiple mechanical joints are connected above-grade prior to placement in the trench, provide plan to ensure that all joints will be properly stabilized during lifting and placement to avoid deflection and loosening of joints.
-Following placement of assembled piping and fittings into the trench, all bolts must be checked for compliance with manufacturer recommended torque.

-9. Flanged Fittings
+When multiple mechanical joints are connected above-grade prior to placement in the trench, provide a plan to ensure all joints will be properly stabilized during lifting and placement to avoid deflection and loosening of joints.
+Following placement of assembled piping and fittings into the trench, all bolts must be checked for compliance with manufacturer recommended torque. - 9.
+Flanged Fittings - a.

-- a.
 Bolts for flange fittings shall be full-nut installation (i.e., three full threads showing past nut). - b.
 Coat threads on bolts and nuts with a food grade anti-seize material to prevent thread galling and torque to manufacturer's recommended torque where stainless steel bolts and nuts are approved for use by District Engineer. - c.
-Buried flanged fittings shall be fully wrapped with three layers of 8 mil polyethylene sheet secured with polyethylene tape.

-E. Tapping Sleeves
+Buried flanged fittings shall be fully wrapped with three layers of 8 mil polyethylene sheet secured with polyethylene tape. - E. Tapping Sleeves - 1.
+Only companies previously authorized by the District are permitted to perform taps. - 2.
 Coordinate with Inspector at least 48 hours prior to tapping.
-Inspector shall be onsite to witness tapping.

-2. Tapping sleeves shall be installed per the manufacturer's instructions.
-Generally, the installation process for tapping ductile iron or cast iron pipe shall be as follows:
+Inspector shall be onsite to witness tapping. - 3.
+Tapping sleeves shall be installed per the manufacturer's instructions.
+Generally, the installation process for tapping ductile iron or cast iron pipe shall be as follows: - a.
+Clean all dirt, corrosion, and other foreign material from the pipe surface. - b.
+Verify pipe diameter and tapping sleeve size. - c.
+Tapping sleeve gasket shall be one-piece, unless otherwise approved. - d.
+Apply pipe joint lubricant to pipe and gasket.